-□ memb The Company has a policy aimed at provision of benefits to pensioners or their family ers

-The Company has a policy aimed at provision of family or maternity benefits

-Repor Reporting

-The Company reports on social package

-The Company reports on social benefits expenditures

-Perfo rmance

-The Company's social benefits per employee are stable or growing

-Assessment of Company's social package

-B. Loc cal communities

-Risk e exposure assessment:

-The country risk exposure is assessed by the rate of CSR reporting in the country.
+The Company reports on social benefits expenditures Perfor rmance The Company's social benefits per employee are stable or growing Assessment of Company's social package B. Loc al communities Riske xposure assessment : The country risk exposure is assessed by the rate of CSR reporting in the country.
 This methodology considers that the lower the CSR reporting rate, the stronger the exposure to the country risk.
 In order to assess country's risk exposure the data provided by the KPMG Survey of Sustainability Reporting are used.
 National rates of sustainability reporting among countries and jurisdiction are divided into the following categories: higher than 90%; higher than the global average; lower than the global average (less than 77%).

-Source es: KPMG

-Instea d of industry risk exposure this methodology applies activity-based approach for this factor.

-Sources: Open sources

-Riskn nitigation assessment:

-Polici es & programmes

-The Company has a policy regarding the engagement with local communities

-comm The Company has a program that includes investments aimed at benefiting local unities

-Repor rting

-The Company regularly reports on initiatives and investments benefiting local communities

-The Company reports on communication with local communities

-Performance

-Investments in local communities are stable or growing

-Assessment of CSR initiatives benefiting local communities is positive

-C 11 . , ,
+Sources s: KPMG Instead of industry risk exposure this methodology applies activity-based approach for this factor.
+Sources: Open sources Risk mitigation assessment: Policie es & programmes The Company has a policy regarding the engagement with local communities □ commu The Company has a program that includes investments aimed at benefiting local unities Repor ting The Company regularly reports on initiatives and investments benefiting local communities The Company reports on communication with local communities Perfor rmance Investments in local communities are stable or growing Assessment of CSR initiatives benefiting local communities